When you picture a dog, you likely picture one in the classic colors: black and tan, yellow, white, maybe even pink if you’ve been drinking.

 Orange and White: A Perfect Combination

-The dogs on this list comprise breeds of all sizes and temperaments, and they each have one thing in common: they’re all Very Good Dogs.
+The orange and white dog breeds on this list comprise breeds of all sizes and temperaments, and they each have one thing in common: they’re all Very Good Dogs.

 If you’re looking for a pup that looks a little different from the basic black, yellow, and brown varieties you see all over the place, the breeds on this list are a good place to start.

 - The 18 Orange & White Dog Breeds: